kamstrup/fn/README.md

 For starters let's get some terminology in place.

 **Seq:** The core data structure is `Seq[T]`.
 It is short for Sequence.
-The API they expose is designed to work on top of immutable structures, thus there is no stateful "iterator".
+The Seq API is designed to work on top of immutable structures, thus there is no stateful "iterator".
 Walking through a Seq is done similarly to how you `append()` elements to a slice in Go, but inversely.